dimitriusborges/SpringApi/README.md

 I will respect the order I'm presenting them.

-1. Unit tests for:
+1. Tests for:
    * Data integrity after POST,PUT and DELETE
+   * Endpoint tests
    * System behavior with broken messages
 2. Simple Authentication and Authorization
+3. Multitenant

-3. Some missing requisitions:
+4. Some missing requisitions:
    * Get every treatment from Patient A
    * Get every symptom from Patient A

-4. Cache and Paging
+5. Cache and Paging
+6. Endpoint documentation with Sring REST Docs